-MONITORING ITEMS - CORPORATE SERVICES No. 19 REVENUE BUDGET MONITORING - 2020/2021 FORECAST OUTTURN TO 31 ST MARCH, 2021 (AS AT 30 TH JUNE, 2020) Consideration was given to the report of the Chief Officer Resources.
-The Chief Officer Resources advised that the report provided the forecast financial outturn position across all portfolios for the financial year 2020/2021 as forecast at 30 th June 2020.
+MONITORING ITEMS - CORPORATE SERVICES

+No. 19 REVENUE BUDGET MONITORING - 2020/2021 FORECAST OUTTURN TO 31ST MARCH, 2021 (AS AT 30TH JUNE, 2020)

+The Chief Officer Resources advised that the report provided the forecast financial outturn position across all portfolios for the financial year 2020/2021 as forecast at 30th June 2020.
 The Chief Officer spoke to the report and gave a detailed of the forecast financial position to the end of March 2021 across all portfolios, the forecast outturn for Fees & Charges and the progress on the achievement of the Bridging the Gap Projects for 2020/2021.

 The Chief Officer Resources also drew Member attention to the impact on the budget and outlined the funds received.
 The variances would be further revised at the end of Quarter 2 and would be more refined in line with the specific grants.

 The Leader asked that a Cost Pressure Sub Group be arranged as soon as possible in order to discuss ongoing budget pressures.
 The Leader also asked that if monies in the transformation fund was to be used it be brought to politicians for agreement.

 The Leader asked if there was any progress with WG agreeing that Covid related pressures could be capitalised.
 He stated that he continually raised it at the WLGA and asked that the Chief Officer Resources raise in treasury meetings.
 The Chief Officer Resources advised that there was no further information on this decision, however there had been some movement in the Scottish Government therefore she would continue to pursue.

 RESOLVED that the report be accepted and provided appropriate challenge to the financial outcomes in the report.
 Consideration was given to the action plans attached at Appendix 4, developed to address the forecast adverse variances at the end of June 2020.

-No. 20 2020/2021 FINANCIAL YEAR (AS AT 30 TH JUNE, 2020) Consideration was given to the report of the Chief Officer Resources.
-RESOLVED that the report be accepted and the appropriate challenge to the financial outcomes in the report be provided.
-Continued to support appropriate financial control procedures agreed by Council. the budgetary control and monitoring procedures in place within the Capital Team, to safeguard Authority funding be noted.
-No. 21 USE OF GENERAL AND EARMARKED RESERVES 2019/2020 Consideration was given to the report of the Chief Officer Resources.
-RESOLVED that the report be accepted and The use of general and earmarked reserves for 2019/2020 be noted. • The draft increase of the General Reserve in 2019/2020 to £6.348m, being 4.69% of net revenue expenditure (above the 4% target level) be noted. the impact the £0.454m favourable variance for 2019/2020 would have on the General Reserve target; and To continue to challenge budget overspends and implement appropriate service Action Plans, where required.
-Maintenance of general reserves at an adequate level is crucial to the Council being able to meet future liabilities arising from risks for which specific provision has not been made.
-No. 22 SUPPORTING FINANCIAL RESILIENCE - AUDIT WALES FOLLOW UP REVIEW Consideration was given to the report of the Chief Officer Resources.
+No. 20 CAPITAL BUDGET MONITORING, FORECAST FOR 2020/2021 FINANCIAL YEAR (AS AT 30TH JUNE, 2020)

+RESOLVED that the report be accepted and the

+- appropriate challenge to the financial outcomes in the report be provided. - Continued to support appropriate financial control procedures agreed by Council. - the budgetary control and monitoring procedures in place within the Capital Team, to safeguard Authority funding be noted.

+No. 21 USE OF GENERAL AND EARMARKED RESERVES 2019/2020

+RESOLVED that the report be accepted and

+- The use of general and earmarked reserves for 2019/2020 be noted. - The draft increase of the General Reserve in 2019/2020 to £6.348m, being 4.69% of net revenue expenditure (above the 4% target level) be noted. - the impact the £0.454m favourable variance for 2019/2020 would have on the General Reserve target; and - To continue to challenge budget overspends and implement appropriate service Action Plans, where required. - Maintenance of general reserves at an adequate level is crucial to the Council being able to meet future liabilities arising from risks for which specific provision has not been made.

+No. 22 SUPPORTING FINANCIAL RESILIENCE - AUDIT WALES FOLLOW UP REVIEW

 RESOLVED that the report be accepted in principle, subject to the report being submitted for further consideration to the December meeting of the Executive.